 How do you maintain bookkeeping?

-Being on top of your bookkeeping will also help you maintain a healthy cash flow within your business, and allow you to spot trends in your finances early on.
+Keeping on top of your bookkeeping will help you sustain a healthy cash flow inside your company.

 Three Steps to Keeping Your Books